elotroalex/chiens/_texts/translation.md

 - {:.sp} The Traveler.

-- {:.pr} And yet it was in this heath that, as a child, he played, Saharan, with your jovial peasantry as his company.
+- {:.pr} And yet it was in this heath that he played as a child, Saharan, with your jovial peasantry as his comrade.

 - {:.sp} The Good People.